nesl/GDTM_Anonymized/README.md

 ### Data Hierachy

-The data set is origanized by firstly the experiment settings, then viewpoints.
+The complete data set will be organized by first the experiment settings, then viewpoints.
 The top hierachies are shown below
 ```
 ─── GDTM/
     ├── One Car